orbitoosoft/orbitootoolkit/README.md

 }
 ```

-Then we can define spring services and bind the to the entities using `@DomainService`:
+Then we can define services and bind them to the entities using `@DomainService`:
 ```java
 @Service
 @DomainService(servicePointName = "animalServicePoint", subjectClass = Animal.class)